 Terrence Lewis, NASA Ames Research Center

-Aviation cybersecurity seeks papers that describe advances and challenges in protecting the safety, security, and continuity of the complex aviation ecosystem.
-Relevant areas of interest include the security and privacy of, but are not limited to, the following: aircraft, UAS/UAM/AAM, and commercial space vehicles; avionics and control systems of aircraft; flight-critical software and data distribution; crew devices; CNS-ATM technologies; UTM; integrated vehicle health management; aeronautical and space networks; airport and airline networks and information technology; emerging applications of cloud computing, machine learning/artificial intelligence, cyber-physical systems, and Internet-of-Things in the aviation ecosystem.
+This track seeks papers that describe advances and challenges in protecting the safety, security, and continuity of the complex aviation and aerospace ecosystems.
+Relevant areas of interest include the security and privacy of, but are not limited to, the following: aircraft, UAS/UAM/AAM, and commercial space vehicles; avionics and control systems of aircraft; flight-critical software and data distribution; crew devices; CNS-ATM technologies; UTM; integrated vehicle health management; aeronautical and space networks; airport and airline networks and information technology; emerging applications of cloud computing, machine learning/artificial intelligence, cyber-physical systems, and Internet-of-Things in the aviation and aerospace ecosystems.

 Students are encouraged to submit to the Cybersecurity Student Paper Competition.